Pieisawesome/Concepts-of-Programming-Languages-Notes/Chapter 3/Chapter_3.md

 #### 3.3.1.1 Context-Free Grammars

 Noam Chomsky described four classes of generative devices or grammars that define four classes of languages.
-Two of them were caleld context-free and regular.
+Two of them were called context-free and regular.
 His work was applied later to programs.

-#### 3.3.1.2 Origns of Backus-Naur Form
+#### 3.3.1.2 Origins of Backus-Naur Form

-Backus-Naur Form (BNF) is a formal noation for specifying programming language syntax.
+Backus-Naur Form (BNF) is a formal notation for specifying programming language syntax.
 Some what identical to Chomsky's generative devices for context-free languages (context-free grammars).

 #### 3.3.1.3 Fundamentals